understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Streams_and_Replication.md

     * streams.dynamodb-<region_name>.amazonaws.com

-* AWS guarantee each change to a DynamoDB table occurs in stream only once
+* AWS guarantee each change to a DynamoDB table occurs in stream **only once**

 * These changes occur in near-realtime

+##### Example

+* Start with a DynamoDB table, then add a stream
+* When a record is inserted, for instance, only the partition key is inserted into the stream by default

 * Changes recorded in streams have a "limitation" - you initially don’t know the nature of the operation on the partition key (don’t know specific details of what attributes changed, pre/post states of attribute values, etc.)